4d/go-mobile/docs/project-definition/data.md

 ![embed](img/embed-option.png)

 When this option is checked (default), the editor will preload data of the selected in the mobile app when it is built or when [data are regenerated](#do-not-regenerate-data-at-each-build).
-This option is useful for static data like cities or countries, since it accelerates data access from the mobile app.
+This option accelerates data access from the mobile app since it only requires updates and not full downloads.
+It is particularly suited for stable data like cities or countries.

 You can uncheck the option if preloading the table data is not accurate.